wxy/HiTable/README-en.md

 ![](docs/assets/screenshot-2.png)

-Right-click on the extension icon, and you can select "Options" in the right-click menu, which will open the configuration page.
+Right-click on the extension icon, and you can select "Config" in the right-click menu, which will open the configuration page.
 On this page, you can configure the border color of the extension, the default statistical algorithm for the four sides, etc.

 ![](docs/assets/config-en.png)